elyeslaiche/RestApiH2/README.md

 # RestApiH2

 This project is a RESTful API built with Java, using the Spring Boot framework and the H2 in-memory database.
+The API is consumed by a Python client.

 ## Getting Started